 The project improvements were originally studied in the SR-91 Feasibility Study, which was completed in June 2009.
-The Project Study Report was completed in 2014 and the Project Approval/Environmental Document (PA/ED) phase began in early 2015 and is anticipated to be completed in mid-2020.
+The Project Study Report was completed in 2014 and the Project Approval/Environmental Document (PA/ED) was completed in 2020.
+This project was then split into three separate segments and the Plans Specifications and Estimate (PS&E) phase began in 2020 for all three segments.
 The proposed improvements are included in the Measure M program.